rian39/lists/log.md

 - DONE: check whether Miller's work on shopping would be helpful here ... a good point of comparison.
 - wrote lots of notes on the 2nd paper copy: DONE: bring them into the lists_conversion_experience.rmd.
 Also check the 1st printout as it has some unprocessed notes and changes.
 - DONE: look at SI of E&P D on lists; also Stark and Esposito; also  maybe Eco;
-- TODO: would be good to  add a bit of the formalism of Agrawal to flesh out the rules
+- MAYBE: would be good to  add a bit of the formalism of Agrawal to flesh out the rules
-- TODO: add Popper point about conditional probability
+- DONE: add Popper point about conditional probability
 - TODO: flesh out infrastructure section by reference to the ways in which the list is constructed around some infrastructural underpinnings
 - this fits with Carolins point that many big data practices -- not all -- end up producing a ranked list.
 Could also use Jack Goody on lists and the seduction to order